How to Evaluate Behavioral Models: Evaluating Existing Loss Functions

 \subsection{KL divergence}

-The KL divergence is a translated version of cross-entropy that satisfies ZM, but doesn't satisfy SPA, DPA or CPR.
+} \shortver{\paragraph{KL divergence.}} The KL divergence is a translated version of cross-entropy that satisfies ZM, but not SPA, DPA, or CPR.
 The key issue is that KL divergence gives infinite losses at the boundary.
-That is, when a model predicts that an action has zero probability of being selected, but the action has support in the data, that model will have an infinite KL divergence.
+That is, when a model predicts that an action has zero probability of being selected, but the action is observed in the data, that model will have an infinite KL divergence.
 This leads to situations such as the following. \begin{example} Now, suppose that there are three actions, with a true distribution of $p = (0.001, 0.199, 0.8)$, and that among $100$ participants we observe $y = (1, 19, 80)$, yielding an empirical distribution of $\bar p(y) = (0.01, 0.19, 0.80)$.
 Consider comparing two predictions on this dataset: the very coarse prediction of $f = (0, 1, 0)$ and the far more precise $f' = (0, 0.2, 0.8)$.
 Although $f'$ is a better prediction, as it is closer to $\bar p(y)$ than $f$ on both the second and third actions, both receive equal losses of $\KL(f, y) = \KL(f', y) = \infty$. \end{example} In general, when every action appears at least once in the dataset, KL divergence assesses every prediction that places 0 probability on any action as equally bad, and considers all of these predictions to be worse than any prediction having full support.
-This is a serious problem, as it is common for every action to be played at least once in sufficiently large behavioral datasets: researchers often remark on the fact that subjects play dominated actions.
-This makes it extraordinarily difficult to evaluate classical economic predictions, such as expected utility maximization or Nash equilibrium, which assign 0 probability to many actions.
-To avoid this issue, some researchers \cite[e.g.,][]{Stahl1994} perturb the predictions of such models to yield finite losses, but in doing so introduce an important new perturbation parameter and sacrifice the ability to evaluate the original models.
+This is a serious problem, as it is common for every action to be played at least once in sufficiently large behavioral datasets.
+This makes it difficult to evaluate classical economic predictions, such as Nash equilibrium, which assign 0 probability to many actions.
+To avoid this issue, some researchers \cite[e.g.,][]{Stahl1994} perturb the predictions of such models to yield finite losses, but in doing so introduce an important new parameter and sacrifice the ability to evaluate the original models.